lesaint/damapping/README.md

 3. class `SomeService` instances a `FooMapperImpl` object in his default constructor

-DA Mapping framework uses annotation processing to generate the boiler plate interface `FooMapper` and a class `FooMapperImpl` which acts as a proxy class for your implementation (so called the "@Mapper class") which implements the `FooMapper` interface.
+DA Mapping framework uses annotation processing to generate the boiler plate interface `FooMapper` and a class `FooMapperImpl` which implements the `FooMapper` interface and acts as a proxy class to your implementation.

 By doing this, DA Mapping framework made your code :